PaddlePaddle/docs/doc/fluid/advanced_guide/addon_development/contribute_code/local_dev_guide_en.md

     For Python3: cmake .. -DPY_VERSION=3.5 -DWITH_GPU=ON -DWITH_TESTING=OFF -DCMAKE_BUILD_TYPE=Release

-3.Execute compilation:
+Execute compilation:

     make -j$(nproc)

-    Use multicore compilation
+    Such as: make -j16, using 16 core compilation

-4.After compiling successfully, go to the `/paddle/build/python/dist` directory and find the generated `.whl` package.
+After compiling successfully, go to the `/paddle/build/python/dist` directory and find the generated `.whl` package.Install the compiled .whl package on the current machine or target machine:

-Please refer to [Compile From Source Code](../../../install/compile/fromsource_en.html) about more information of building PaddlePaddle source codes.

-5.Install the compiled .whl package on the current machine or target machine:

     For Python2: pip install -U（whl package name）
     For Python3: pip3.5 install -U（whl package name）

-*Test*
+Please refer to [Compile From Source Code](../../../install/compile/fromsource_en.html) about more information of building PaddlePaddle source codes.

+## Test

     Run Test (Run 100 times)
     ctest --repeat-until-fail 100 -R test_xx

 Please refer to [Op Unit Tests](../new_op/new_op_en.html#unit-tests) about more information of running unit tests.